Abdulrahman-Kamel/tokenScanner/README.md

 # tokenScanner
-Tokens scanner to know what is this token , and tell you how exploit if available.
+tokens/api/secret keys scanner to know what is this [tokens/api/secret] , and tell you how exploit if available.

+# Install
+pip3 install -r requirements.txt

+# Usage
+python3 tokenScanner.py <TheToken>